 Experience Nature Up Close

 If you like lush greenery, breathtaking mountain views, or wild hiking paths, Riverside has several trails and parks to choose from!
 Plan a trip hiking, biking, or horseback riding on the 57.7-mile Santa Ana River Trail.
-Take a scenic walk through the sage shrub-covered Box Spring Mountains that overlook Riverside and Moreno Valley at the Box Springs Mountain Reserve.
-Get some fresh air at the Estelle Mountain Reserve that towers over Lake Matthews and is an important feeding and resting site for many migrating birds at the Lake Mathews-Estelle Mountain Reserve.
+Take a scenic walk through the rocky paths overlooking Riverside and Moreno Valley at the Box Springs Mountain Reserve.
+Get some fresh air at Lake Mathews and stop by the feeding and resting site for many migrating birds at the Lake Mathews-Estelle Mountain Reserve.
 Escape the noise of the city and encounter Riverside flora and fauna—including reptiles, migratory birds, aquatic life, and more—at the Hidden Valley Wildlife Area.
 Hike, bike, or walk any of the 1,500 acres of trails at Sycamore Canyon Wilderness Park.
 Or relax in the peaceful rose gardens, well-manicured lawns, or beautiful gazebo at Rose Garden at Fairmount Park.

 Catch Breathtaking Views from Mt.
 Rubidoux